google/ffn/README.md

 FFN networks can be trained with the `train.py` script, which expects a TFRecord file of coordinates at which to sample data from input volumes.

-## Preparing the training data

-There are two scripts to generate training coordinate files for a labeled dataset stored in HDF5 files: `compute_partitions.py` and `build_coordinates.py`.

-`compute_partitions.py` transforms the label volume into an intermediate volume where the value of every voxel `A` corresponds to the quantized fraction of voxels labeled identically to `A` within a subvolume of radius `lom_radius` centered at `A`. `lom_radius` should normally be set to `(fov_size + deltas) // 2` (where `fov_size` and `deltas` are FFN model settings).
-Every such quantized fraction is called a *partition*.

-`build_coordinates.py` uses the partition volume from the previous step to produce a TFRecord file of coordinates in which every partition is represented approximately equally frequently.

 ## Sample data

 We provide a sample coordinate file for the FIB-25 `validation1` volume